isomerpages/moe-yishunpri/pages/MOE Sexuality Education.md

 it can affect themselves and others.
 Students will learn about the dangers of being exposed to sexually explicit materials and reject the viewing and/or reading of pornographic materials.
-They will learn to evaluate their own responses when they encounter pornography by applying the strategy <strong>‘Stop-Think-Do’.</strong>
+They will learn to evaluate their own responses when they encounter pornography by applying the strategy <strong>‘Stop-Think-Do’</strong>.</p>
+<p></p>
-<br><em>This lesson is conducted separately for boys and girls in different classrooms, so that the students will feel more comfortable during the discussions.</em>
+<p><em>This lesson is conducted separately for boys and girls in different classrooms, so that the students will feel more comfortable during the discussions.</em>
 </p>
 </td>
 <td rowspan="1" colspan="1">